woojoo666/arcana-notes/notes11.md

 And then each object checks the id of the other against its own private internal id, and returns true if they are equal If a bad actor always returns true, the other actor still has to agree in order for the equality operator to return true And the internal id is hidden, in fact the entire behavior of the `equals()` method can be hidden, so the bad actor can't copy/replicate it

-This method also guarantees that equality is commutative But wait, if the internal id is hidden, then in `foo.equals(bar)`, how does `foo` compare its internal id to `bar`'s id if it can't even access `bar`'s id? likewise for `bar.equals(foo)` and if `bar` ever gives `foo` its id, then `foo` can copy it What if instead of storing the id like `(id: fs8ubd9zq2e)`, we instead store it like `([fs89bd0zq2e]: true)` that is, the secret id is stored as a key, not a value in `foo.equals(bar)`, `foo` simply takes its internal id, `fooId`, and checks `bar[fooId]` to see if it exists likewise for `bar.equals(foo)` this way neither side reveals their id to the other in addition, this takes advantage of anonymous reads, because if reads weren't anonymous, then each side would be revealing their IDs to the other
+This method also guarantees that equality is commutative

+But wait, if the internal id is hidden, then in `foo.equals(bar)`, how does `foo` compare its internal id to `bar`'s id if it can't even access `bar`'s id? likewise for `bar.equals(foo)` and if `bar` ever gives `foo` its id, then `foo` can copy it

+What if instead of storing the id like `(id: fs8ubd9zq2e)`, we instead store it like `([fs89bd0zq2e]: true)` that is, the secret id is stored as a key, not a value in `foo.equals(bar)`, `foo` simply takes its internal id, `fooId`, and checks `bar[fooId]` to see if it exists likewise for `bar.equals(foo)` this way neither side reveals their id to the other in addition, this takes advantage of anonymous reads, because if reads weren't anonymous, then each side would be revealing their IDs to the other

-So I guess that shows that equality can be implemented via core operations note that there still needs to be somebody that generates ids and prevents collisions but this can happen in a distributed fashion: the parent generates unique ids for children, and then children generates unique ids for grandchildren using its own id as a prefix or something, etc etc earlier we talked about implementing order_set using pick_one but what if set contains duplicates instead, pick_one should return the picked item and the "rest" what if we created a fn that was stable only when one item was removed something like
+So I guess that shows that equality can be implemented via core operations note that there still needs to be somebody that generates ids and prevents collisions

+but this can happen in a distributed fashion:
+    the parent generates unique ids for children, and then children generates unique ids for grandchildren using its own id as a prefix or something, etc etc

+### Set Operations

+(continued from Ordering Sets 2)

+earlier we talked about implementing make_ordered using pick_one but what if set contains duplicates?

+instead, pick_one should return the picked item and the "rest"

+what if we created a fn that was stable only when one item was removed something like